oAGoulart/wrappem/README.md

 dumpbin /exports some.dll > exports.txt
 ```

+Where `some.dll` is the one you want to scan the exported functions.

 ## Binaries

 You can find pre-compiled binaries in the [releases] page.

 ## Building the command line interface

-There's only one file to be compiled, just open **Native Tools Command Prompt** (the binary architecture will depend on the terminal environment) and then run the command below:
+If you don't want to use the pre-compiled binaries or if they didn't work for you, there's only one file to be compiled, just open **Native Tools Command Prompt** (the binary architecture will depend on the terminal environment) and then run the command below:

 ```sh
 cl /EHsc wrappem.cpp